chrismurrph/default-db-format/README.md

  them in an `or`, thus ensuring that `false` is returned unless one of them passes.
 You can also use `:acceptable-table-value-fn?` to peek into unrecognised values, in which case be sure it returns logical false.
 For example: `(fn [v] (println "BAD value:" v "," (str (type v))))`.

-`:excluded-keys` are top level keys you want this program to ignore and `:by-id-kw` is how this program recognises Idents.
-Your program's component's `ident` methods are all assumed to express their identity  in the same way.
+`:excluded-keys` are top level keys that need to be ignored.

+`:by-id-kw` is how Idents are recognised.
 For instance if it is `by-id` then `:line/by-id` and `:graph-point/by-id` will be recognized in first position in an Ident.
+If all your Idents are `by-id` then you don't have to specify anything as `by-id` is the default.
+If your program has multiple ways of expressing an Ident then provide a set or a vector of Strings rather than a single String.

 ##### Outputs